Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program

 Participants are generally not charged to attend training.
 However, if charges are imposed, fees collected from participants are considered program income and must be deducted from the cost of training and must be included in your statement of work and reported on your quarterly Federal Financial Reports (SF-425).

-33. In budgeting for the proposal, is the leasing of vehicles allowed?
+Q. In budgeting for the proposal, is the leasing and/or purchase of vehicles allowed?

 ADMINISTRATIVE QUESTIONS FOR PROPOSAL SUBMISSIONS

-40. Is there a page limit for appendices which is Attachment 3?
+Q. Is there a page limit for appendices?

-There is no page limit on the number of supporting documents that organizations may submit.
+There is no page limit on the number of supporting documents that organizations may submit as appendices.
 However, please keep your application concise and submit only pertinent data.

-41. What types of supporting documents should be submitted in Attachment 3 as appendices?
+Q. What types of supporting documents should be submitted as appendices?

 Supporting documentation should include 501(c)(3) or other nonprofit certification from the IRS (if applicable), organizational documents indicating at least 3 years of experience assisting socially disadvantaged and/or veteran farmers and ranchers, letters of support, letters of partnership, resumes of key personnel, and any other supporting documents and certifications.